jasabino/stockAPI/README.md

-# StroingAPP API Suite
+# Stock app API Suite

-API suite for an Storing App created with NodeJS, Express, Swagger and MongoDB
+API suite for an Stock App created with NodeJS, Express, Swagger and MongoDB

 For more information please check the documentation on: